MichaelSchmidle/wapps/README.md

 ## Mark Service

 The mark service (i.e. Wallabag) comes with the predefined admin user ``wallabag``.
-Remember to at least change the password of this default user which can be done directly via the Wallabag web interface.
+Remember to at least change the password of this default user—which can be done directly via the Wallabag web interface.

 For advanced users: In case you want to also change the username, you can use the data service to connect to the MySQL database of the mark service (i.e. to the host ``mark_mysql_1`` and the database ``mark``).
 Just use the credentials that you configured in the ``.env`` file of the mark service.
 Then browse to the user table and modify the username of the default user.

+## Sss Service

+The sss service (i.e. Minio) auto-generates a set of access and secret keys.
+These can be found in the logs after starting the service.
+Once logged in to the web interface with these credentials, you can set your own keys.

+To view the logs you have at least the following two options:

+* Execute ``$ sudo docker logs sss_minio_1`` via comand line
+* Browse to the logs of the ``sss_minio_1`` container in the dckr service (i.e. Portainer)